kylertran/FBLAQuiz/README.md

 * Fill in the Blank.
 * Drag and drop.

+FBLA Logo is trademarked by the Future Business Leaders of America (FBLA) UCanAccess is licensed under Apache 2.0
+JFreeChart is licensed under GNU LGPL
+ITextPDF is license under AGPL

-FBLA Quiz is free software distributed under unlicense.
-Read our [license page](LICENSE.md) for more information.
+FBLA Quiz is free software distributed under AGPL.
+Read License.txt for more information about license.

 Need help with our software?
 Visit our [help page](Help) for detailed instructions.